 DGX AI Cluster

-The DGX AI Cluster at CCDS, IIT Kharagpur, is a state-of-the-art high-performance AI supercomputing infrastructure designed to support large-scale artificial intelligence training, deep learning research, advanced simulations, and data-intensive analytics.
+The DGX GPU Cluster at CCDS, IIT Kharagpur, is a state-of-the-art high-performance AI supercomputing infrastructure designed to support large-scale artificial intelligence training, deep learning research, advanced simulations, and data-intensive analytics.
 Built to meet the growing computational demands of modern research, the cluster delivers enterprise-grade performance, scalability, and reliability for cutting-edge scientific and engineering applications.

 At its core, the system is powered by NVIDIA DGX H100 architecture, featuring eight NVIDIA H100 Tensor Core GPUs per node.
 These GPUs are interconnected via four NVSwitches, enabling full GPU-to-GPU interconnectivity within each node and ensuring ultra-high bandwidth, low-latency communication for accelerated AI model training and inference.